omoerbeek/e2pv/README.md

 below for details.
 By default, the script sends raw DC power data to PVOutput.
 In a lot of cases this data reflects the actually power generated.
 In some cases, the reported dat is e few percent too high.
-In those cases, define `AC` to 1.
+In those cases, define `AC` to `1`.
-If an Enecsys ID is found in the `$ignored` array, no data for this inverter will be processed.
+If an Inverter ID is found in the `$ignored` array, no data for this inverter will be processed.
 This can be handy to ignore the neigbours' inverters which are received by your gateway.